 The company line here is that Goldblum and Begley are tabloid reporters on their way to Transylvania to uncover the Frankenstein legend that doesn’t exist anymore but really secretly does; what this actually means is about seven hundred characters dress in random monster costumes and act zany.
 This means the cast gets an “A” for effort, but effort’s simply not enough to trump the unfunny lines they’re forced to deliver, one after another.
 And in embarrassingly bad accents to boot- Kevin Costner’s Robin Hood sounds plausible up against Jeffrey Jones’s “accent.”

 And that’s just par for the course- Jeff Goldblum, for example, just rolls his eyes a lot and waits around while Ed Begley’s character does stuff.
-You’d think he was a bored heroin addict with mobility issues if you didn’t know that was his acting style.
 And Geena Davis?
 She wanders around a castle semi-dressed in a revealing vampire costume and tries to make out with Ed Begley every twenty minutes or so.
 Towards the end of the movie somebody tells her she’s not a vampire, and she’s cool with it.
 That’s the whole subplot.
 I think she got into Mensa solely for parlaying this shameful bit part into starring roles in big-budget pictures.

 As if it couldn’t get worse, there’s a tacked-on subplot where Goldblum’s ego falls in love with some random woman he meets in Transylvania, and then saves her daughter from the evil monsters being kept in the castle.
 This leads us straight to the ending, where we learn that the evil mad scientist who’s been hiding monsters in his laboratory is actually a reconstructive surgeon who helps disfigured people lead normal lives!
 Sorry, folks, the wacky horror spoof you paid for has somehow morphed into a touching episode of Hallmark Family Theater!
 Please exit toward the rear.
 Sorry, no lawsuits.